kanfur/footbalTeam_score/README.md

+# For instructions, you can look into Project.pdf file.

-// Goal_power and keeper_power powers are defined for teams.
+- Goal_power and keeper_power powers are defined for teams.
 I can assign new powers whenever I want.

-// Score table is shaped according to these powers.
+- Score table is shaped according to these powers.

-// Team creation added in seeder.
+- Team creation added in seeder.

-// After creating the home fixture, I can navigate between the weekly fixture with the forward button
+- After creating the home fixture, I can navigate between the weekly fixture with the forward button

-// I can play that week's fixture with the play button
+- I can play that week's fixture with the play button

-For instructions, you can look into Project.pdf file.